garry-clawson/robot_programming/Presentation.md

 Once we are at the correct position and angle to take an image the counting process takes over.

-## Grape Bunch Counting Process Overview
+## Grape Bunch Counting Process Pipeline

 The grape bunch counting process is achieved through an imaging pipeline, using OpenCV, as follows: